 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
 Just because one is travelling does not mean one needs to stop working out.

-In Venice, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
+In Chiang Mai, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
 Day passes start at 16 euros a day while a week pass costs 45 euros.
-You can find a list of Gyms in Venice at the Trainaway fit website
+You can find a list of Gyms in Chiang Mai on the Trainaway Fit website

 Bike riding in Chiang Mai

 Chiang Mai bike riding is a popular family activity when travelling with teenagers.
 Bike riding allows you to experience your location either in town or out in the surrounding areas.
 You will find bike tours are the best way to go if you want to get an up-close and personal experience of the city.

 Book your family fun bike tour in Chiang Mai today